chevans-lab/ethical-stoch-policies/README.md

     - `WCV_TRADEOFF_RATE` is the weighting given to the increase in worst-case value from one StAn-MC iteration to the next, relative to the decrease in expected value.
 This is used to constrain the weight-multiplied worst-case value increase not to exceed the expected value decrease from one iteration to the next.
 Referred to as `θ` in the report.
 Defaults to `None`, meaning that the constraint will not be enforced.
     - `CVAR_TRADEOFF_RATE` is the weighting given to the increase in Conditional Value-at-Risk (CVaR) from one StAn-MC iteration to the next, relative to the decrease in expected value.
 This is used to constrain the weight-multiplied CVaR increase not to exceed the expected value decrease from one iteration to the next.
 Referred to as `θ'` in the report.
 Defaults to `None`, meaning that the constraint will not be enforced.

+We recommend experimenting with enforcing one or a couple of constraints at once (e.g. one bound-type and one tradeoff-type, rather than all at once.

+### Output

 ##

 For more information on the experimental context and setup, please see the report and the implementation docstrings.